pucelle/vscode-css-navigation/README.md

 If you have more than one folders in your workspace, and you definitely need to find definitions across them, set `searchAcrossWorkspaceFolders` to `true`.

 ### Missed some workspace symbols

-Workspace symbols are always come from multiple workspace folders, but for each workspace folder, you need to open one HTML or CSS file to **activate** it, then it will return results belong to it.
+Workspace symbols are always come from multiple workspace folders, but for each workspace folder, you need to open at least one HTML or CSS file to **activate** it, then will return results belong to it.

 Set `searchAcrossWorkspaceFolders` to `true` will also activate services for all workspace folders as soon as possible, then you will get full workspace symbols always.

-### How the extension filter selectors?
+### How the extension find selectors?

-This extension only compare the last part of the selector, the parts are defined by splitting selector by space or several other characters like `>`, `+`, '~'.
+This extension only compare the last **class / id / tag** part of the selector.

-So when you are trying to find definitions for `class="class1"`, these selectors will match: `p .class1`, `p.class1`, `.class1.class2`, `.class2.class1`, `.class1:hover`.
+So when you are trying to find definitions for `class="class1"`, these selectors will match: `p .class1`, `p.class1`,  `.class2.class1`, `.class1:hover`.

-Searching tag definition is a little different, it must be the unique part of the selector, which means `p` will not match `div p`, but matches `p:hover`.
-This can prevent you got so many results.

-Searching completion works in the same way.

-Searching workspace symbols have a more strict rule than other extensions, which requires the start word boundary must match.

-### Many duplicate definitions got.
-Can you limit the results to only in files specified by `<link>` tags, or check parent nodes to ensure the whole selector match?

-It sounds like a good idea.
-For a complete static project, It should be very easy to follow `<link>` tags, matching whole selector is much harder, but it can also be done.

-But the Web architecture is extremely complex today, all you got in your hand may be just a piece of html codes, an unique class name, which cause we can't get enough information about the context.

-My suggestion is using unique class name, avoid nesting, which would be also helpful for the code quality of you project.

-If you prefer scoped style, and write html and css codes in the same file, searching definitions should be less important for you.
-But checking option `alsoSearchDefinitionsInStyleTag` will help you to search css definitions in the `<style>` inside your current document.

 ## License